xzc21/Discord-Bot/README.md

 # Discord-Bot for Hack The North

+*the updated version is in the master branch for some odd reason*
 ## Inspiration
 We all use Discord and we wanted to understand the technology behind a Discord bot and how we could improve the user experience of bots.
 ## What it does